kala13x/slog/README.md

 If you want to use slog in your C/C++ application, include `slog.h` header in your source file and link slog library with `-lslog` linker flag while compiling your project.
 See example directory for more information.

 ### Logging flags
-SLog has it's own logging flags to control log level and to display messages with tagged and colorized output.
+SLog has it's own logging flags to control log levels and to display messages with tagged and colorized output.

 - `SLOG_NOTAG`
 - `SLOG_LIVE`